NithaElizabeth/Obstacle-Avoidance-SLAM/README.md

 * OpenCV

 ## Author
-The system was developed by Nitha Elizabeth John with the help from collegues and under the guidance of Prof.Luca Buoncompagni and Prof.Carmine Recchiuto\
+The system was developed by Nitha Elizabeth John and under the guidance of Prof.Luca Buoncompagni and Prof.Carmine Recchiuto\
 Author  : Nitha Elizabeth John\
 Contact : nithaelizabethjohn@gmail.com